N0ub4x/B00STiX/README.md

 # RBXClean
-Reduce lag and boost FPS
+Reduce lag and boost FPS in Roblox